weisdd/lfgw/README.md

-# LFGW
+# Label Filter Gateway (LFGW)

-lfgw is a trivial reverse proxy based on `httputil` and `VictoriaMetrics/metricsql` with a purpose of dynamically rewriting requests to Prometheus-like backends.
+LFGW is a trivial reverse proxy based on `httputil` and `VictoriaMetrics/metricsql` with a purpose of dynamically rewriting requests to Prometheus-like backends.

 More specifically, it manipulates label filters in metric expressions to reduce the scope of metrics exposed to an end user.

-## Key functions
+## Key features

+* a user is not restricted to just one LFGW-role, you are free to specify a few;
 * non-opinionated proxying of requests with valid jwt tokens - there's Prometheus to decide whether request is valid or not;
 * ACL-based request rewrites with implicit deny;
 * supports Victoria Metrics' PromQL extensions;